 But where to go on a budget in Europe without digging too deep into our economies?
 We found a few options.
 All the countries below are countries where you can live on $1,000 per month, here in Europe.
 Some are better than others, but they’re all charming and beautiful.

 – Greece.
 A nice country that we’ve visited before, with very low prices.
-However, it’s not the most stable country in Europe and none of us speaks or reads any Greek.
+However, it’s not the most stable country in Europe right now and none of us speaks or reads any Greek.

 – Italy.
 Close and generally sunny, with a language that many say is “just like Romanian”.
 We know it’s not.
 Plus, Italians are said to be a bit unfriendly towards Romanians based on some bad reputation brought upon the entire nation by some of our nationals that indeed went there to steal and live off social help.
 Also, Italy would be the most expensive country on our list.

 – Portugal.
 I actually have some friends living in Portugal, willing to help and the cost of living there is really low according to them (and my research).
 We don’t speak their language, though and they are way over 4 hours away from us, a flight that might be too long for Baby Romanian.

 – And our winner was Spain.
 I’ve learned Spanish (or, better said, I should’ve learned) in high school so I know the basics and the country is absolutely beautiful.
 Slightly more expensive that Greece and Portugal, but doable.
 It’s still pretty far from Romania, but it’s the best option.